-Kettle initially trained as a painter before going on to study textile art, and these techniques have strongly informed her practice as a textile artist, in which stitch is used in painterly gestures.
-Her works, often made to very large scale, recalling the tradition of substantial tapestries in historic houses, take months of sewing to produce.
+Kettle initially trained as a painter before studying textile art.
+These early techniques have strongly informed her practice as a textile artist, in which stitch is used to create painterly effects and rich surface textures.
+Her works, often on a very large scale, build on the tradition of huge figurative tapestries in historic houses and take months of sewing to produce.

-Homer's novel The Odyssey recounts the epic journey made by Odysseus, King of Ithaca, home from the Trojan War.
-The narrative has a particular pertinence to Kettle's work as Odysseus's faithful wife Penelope famously employs weaving as a means of protecting herself from re-marrying and thus proving her fidelity to Odysseus.
-The people of Ithaca urge Penelope to remarry, with crowds of suitors invading her house, and in response Penelope promises that she will decide between the suitors once she was finished weaving a burial shroud for Odysseus's father.
+Homer’s Odyssey has a particular pertinence to Kettle’s work because Odysseus’s faithful wife Penelope famously employs weaving as a means of protecting herself from re-marrying and thus proving her fidelity to Odysseus.
+With crowds of suitors on her doorstep, Penelope promises that she will decide between them once she has finished weaving a burial shroud for Odysseus’s father.
 While Penelope sits all day weaving the shroud, she spends the nights unweaving it, outwitting her suitors and escaping a fate that has been decided for her.

-While determinedly contemporary in its process and themes, Kettle's work contributes to a tradition of thread narrative in Britain, beginning with the 11th century Bayeux tapestry, and with the histories of women who have long communicated their lives and experiences through textile work.
-Kettle's work often draws on the myths and the folk tales that resonate in our collective psyche and enable us to discover invisible truths, untangle the structures of morality and rationalise the experiences of everyday life.
-In conflating personal experiences with historical narratives Kettle creates unique works that resolve inner conflict with external experiences.
-The scenes she constructs are imaginary worlds with a sequence of real and surreal scenes from borrowed references and figures.
+While determinedly contemporary in its process and themes, Kettle’s work contributes to a tradition of thread narrative in Britain.
+Beginning with the 11th century Bayeux tapestry, women have long communicated their lives and experiences through textile work.
+Kettle’s work often draws on the myths and folk tales that resonate in our collective psyche and enables us to discover invisible truths, untangle the structures of morality, and rationalise the experiences of everyday life.
+By conflating the personal and universal, Kettle creates unique works that resolve inner conflict with external experiences.
+The scenes she constructs are imaginary worlds, with a sequence of real and surreal scenes borrowed from familiar figures.